J. Herbert Burke

 J. Herbert Burke (January 14, 1913 – June 16, 1993) was a Republican U.S. Representative from Florida who served from 1967 to 1979.

 History

-He was born in Chicago, Illinois, where he attended the public schools, the defunct Central YMCA College, and then Northwestern University in nearby Evanston, Illinois.
+He was born in Chicago, where he attended the public schools, the defunct Central YMCA College, and then Northwestern University in nearby Evanston.
 He later graduated from Kent College of Law in Chicago.

-Burke served in the United States Army in France during World War Two, and was awarded the Purple Heart and the Bronze Star.
+Burke served in the United States Army in France during World War II, and was awarded the Purple Heart and the Bronze Star.
 He also earned the European Theater Medal and the American Theater Ribbon, and was discharged with the rank of captain.

 Career

 He was admitted to the bar in 1940 and practiced in Chicago from 1940 to 1949, and in Hollywood, Florida, from 1949 to 1968.
 In 1952, Burke was elected Republican commissioner in Broward County and served in that capacity until 1967.
 He was a Republican State committeeman from 1954 to 1958.
 He was an unsuccessful candidate for election to the Eighty-fourth Congress in a special election held on January 11, 1955, losing to Democrat Paul Rogers.

 Burke served as delegate to Republican National Conventions in 1968, 1972, and 1976.
 In 1968, he was a member of the Republican Platform Committee.
 In 1956, he was appointed by U.S. President Dwight D. Eisenhower to the Southeastern Advisory Board of Small Business.